BlackPool25/AI-Detector-Web/docs/ENV_SETUP.md

    - anon/public key → `NEXT_PUBLIC_SUPABASE_ANON_KEY`
    - service_role key → `SUPABASE_SERVICE_ROLE_KEY` (keep this secret!)

+## How to Get Modal Credentials

+1. Deploy your model to Modal: https://modal.com
+2. After deployment, copy the endpoint URL from the deployment output
+3. The URL format is: `https://your-username--app-name-fastapi-app.modal.run`
+4. (Optional) Create an API key in Modal dashboard for secured endpoints

 ## Security Notes

 - Never commit `.env.local` to git (it's already in `.gitignore`)
 - Keep `SUPABASE_SERVICE_ROLE_KEY` secret - it bypasses Row Level Security
 - Only use `service_role` key in server-side code
+- Keep `MODAL_API_KEY` private if using secured endpoints